TheUnnamedDude/mappeinnlevering2/innlevering3/src/site/markdown/index.md

 ## ExceptionHandlerController
 The ExceptionHandlerController is a very simple controller that logs any Throwable caught and logs it.

+# Log4j2
+Log4j2 is configured with three loggers, a root logger that catches everything Spring spits out, the root logger is configured to catch any messages with a higher level then INFO.
+There is a logger which catches all logged messages with a level higher then ERROR from the ExceptionHandlerController and writes them to a rolling file named "exception.log".
+The third logger logs every http request to the mapped http paths and adds additional useful info and writes them to a rolling file named "access.log".
+Both of the rolling file loggers does not write anything to the parent loggers.

 # Tests
 I only have tests for the Math logic as the rest of the code doesnt have any real logic behind it and almost only rely on spring magic

+# Maven site configuration
+I've set up maven site to only generate the things that are relevant for this project, this makes the site generation time way shorter.
+I wanted to use markdown as I think its a better syntax then the "Almost plain text"(APT) maven uses by default and it comes with a side-by-side editor for IntelliJ so I can see the result without bulding the entire site.

 # Requirements
 * Java 1.8